aubreyrjones/nos_link/readme.md

       mul a, b
       set pc, .local_label

 Currently the only actively supported assembler directive is '.hidden' (which may also be spelled '.private').
-The .hidden directive indicates to the linker that the given label is not available for reference from the rest of te program.
+The .hidden directive indicates to the linker that the given label is not available for reference from the rest of the program.
 Additionally, it indicates that the .hidden symbol should be preferred to global symbols of the same name for references from within the same assembly module.

 The syntax is: